Where is Cornell University?

 We hope this breakdown of the Cornell University admissions process helps get you excited about your application.
 The Cornell admissions process is just like that of any top college.
 To impress Cornell admissions officers, you want to highlight your strengths by building a compelling candidate profile.

-Although there’s lots to think about, like the Cornell admissions statistics and the low Cornell acceptance rate, don’t let any of this discourage you from submitting to the Cornell admissions portal.
+Although there’s a lot to think about, like the Cornell admissions statistics and the low Cornell acceptance rate, don’t let any of this discourage you from submitting to the Cornell admissions portal.
 Cornell admissions officers want to be impressed by you, so make sure you put your best foot forward in the admissions process.